Hero background

 Weekdays

-From Monday to Friday, days are spent mainly at the community kitchen, alternating between ingredient preparation, cooking and meal service.
+From Monday to Friday, days are mostly spent at the community kitchen, alternating between prepping ingredients, cooking and serving meals.

-After the day's activities, the group often takes part in cultural visits or shared moments with local coordinators, to get to know the city and its culinary traditions better.
+After the activities, the group often joins cultural visits or shared moments with the local coordinators, getting to know the city and its food traditions a bit better.

-07:00Breakfast at the centre and preparation for the day
+07:00Breakfast at the centre and getting ready for the day

-14:00Clean-up, tidying the kitchen and lunch break with the group
+14:00Cleaning up the kitchen and a lunch break with the group

-17:00Cultural tour or evening activity with coordinators (e.g. traditional market or jjimjilbang)
+17:00Cultural tour or evening activity with the coordinators (e.g. traditional market or jjimjilbang)

-21:00Return to accommodation, relaxation with other participants and rest
+21:00Back to the accommodation, downtime with the other participants and rest

 Weekend

-Discover South Korea's most iconic royal palace, with its gardens, courtyards and ancient traditional ceremonies.
+Discover Korea's most iconic royal palace, with its gardens, courtyards and traditional ceremonies.

 The next story is yours